-When a passcode is refreshed, the old passcode will no longer work, unless a grace period is configured (refer to Configuring a Grace Period for an Expired Passcode on page 312).
+When a passcode is refreshed, the old passcode will no longer work, unless a grace period is configured.

 If a user changes the passcode refresh value, the configuration is immediately applied to the current passcode.
 For example, if the passcode duration is 100 minutes and the passcode was last generated 60 minutes prior, a new passcode will be generated in 40 minutes.
 However, if the passcode duration is changed from 100 to 75 minutes, and the passcode was last generated 60 minutes prior, a new passcode will be generated in 15 minutes.
 Similarly, if the passcode duration is changed from 100 to 50 minutes, and the passcode was last generated 60 minutes prior, the passcode will immediately expire and a new passcode will be generated.
 The same principles apply to the time of day passcode refresh method.